seanhenry/react-native-webgpu/packages/react-native-webgpu-three/README.md

   renderer.render(scene, camera);
   // TODO: We need to tell the surface to present itself onscreen }

+// TODO: Clean up on unmount and cancel animation loop
 ```

 Here is a working (TypeScript) example.
 It has `FIXED:` comments to show where the changes were made.